PSHE and RHE

 EYFS

-EYFS is the bedrock of the RHE and PSHE curriculum for KS1 and KS2.
+Learning in the EYFS forms the bedrock of the RHE and PSHE curriculum for KS1 and KS2.
 Children’s personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives, and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.
 Strong, warm and supportive relationships with adults enable children to learn how to understand their own feelings and those of others.
 IN EYFS, Pupils are supported to manage emotions, develop a positive sense of self, set themselves simple goals, have confidence in their own abilities, to persist and wait for what they want and direct attention as necessary.
 Through adult modelling and guidance, they will learn how to look after their bodies, including healthy eating, and manage personal needs independently.
-Through supported interaction with other children they learn how to make good friendships, co-operate and resolve conflicts peaceably.
-These attributes will provide a secure platform from which children can achieve at school and in later life.
+Through supported interaction with other children, they learn how to make good friendships, co-operate and resolve conflicts peaceably.
+These attributes provide a secure platform from which children can achieve at school and in later life.
 This is key learning for the development of RHE and PSHE within KS1 and KS2.

 KS1

 Whole school core themes have been developed to ensure progression across the curriculum.
 In KS1 pupils learn how to keep healthy, both physically and mentally by learning about key food groups and the impact of exercise on their bodies.
-Zones of Regulation is introduced as a strategy to develop emotional wellbeing; this is a whole school approach.
+‘Zones of Regulation’ is a strategy to develop emotional wellbeing; this is a whole school approach.
 Pupils learn how to keep themselves safe within their local area (home and school) by learning about hazards and how to respond to them.
 When applicable, links are made with other subjects e.g. as Y2 pupils learn about the Great fire of London in History, they will learn about fire safety in PSHE.
 The valuable work of EYFS is developed further as pupils develop their knowledge and understanding of friendships, learning about the attributes of a good friend and how to resolve simple problems positively.
-This is fundamental to ensure that pupils engage in safe, respectful relationships which contribute positively to their lives.
+This is fundamental to ensure that pupils engage in safe, respectful relationships, which contribute positively to their lives.
 Safeguarding is a critical aspect of the RHE and PSHE curriculum, supporting pupils to gain knowledge of how to recognise when a situation is not safe and how to gain support to keep themselves safe.
 Information on local contextual safeguarding issues is used to define this area of the curriculum.
 For example, given the prevalence of domestic violence, pupils are taught what a safe and healthy relationship is within the context of a family.

 KS2